 Let’s learn about Railriders.
-As you begin your journey along this historical timber railroad you will see Mt.
+As you begin your journey along this historic timber railroad you will see Mt.
 Rainier in the distance.
 You will pedal through fir, cedar and maple trees, and see the lush moss and fern covered edges of Goldsborough Creek which winds along through the trees.
 You will pedal over bridges and might see a salmon or two who have returned to the Creek along with King Fishers and other wildlife.
 You will be lulled by the sights, smells and silence of the countryside, while invigorated by the fresh air.
 Take a break from the hustle and bustle of everyday life and pedal a Railrider.
 Please, no rushing, take time to absorb the moment.

 Hours of operation